HB-2032

 Enforcement Authority

 Attorney General enforcement.
-The AG may bring a civil action in circuit court to enjoin violations, enforce compliance, or obtain civil penalties, restitution, or other appropriate relief for violations of subsections 5 or 6 (age verification and minor access restrictions).
+The AG may bring civil actions in circuit court to enjoin violations, enforce compliance, and obtain civil penalties, restitution, or other appropriate relief for violations of subsections 5 and 6.
 The AG may issue subpoenas, administer oaths, and compel production of documents or testimony.
-The AG may also act as parens patriae on behalf of Missouri residents to obtain injunctive relief.
-Subsections 3 and 4 (prohibited chatbot conduct) carry direct fines imposed on the violator without requiring AG action.
+The AG may also act as parens patriae on behalf of state residents to obtain injunctive relief.
+Subsections 3 and 4 impose direct criminal-style fines without specifying an enforcement mechanism beyond the fine itself.
 No private right of action is created.

 Penalties